 Create Reference Words

 Now replace the words you want students to enter in the question with reference words.
 Reference words should be surrounded by brackets.
+Reference words between the brackets must not contain spaces.
 Once you place a word in brackets, the word will populate in the Show Possible Answers for drop-down menu.

 For example, red has been replaced with [color1], and blue has been replaced with [color2].